Donald Lloyd-Jones

+Donald M. Lloyd-Jones is an American epidemiologist who is the director of the Framingham Center for Population and Prevention Science, principal investigator of the Framingham Heart Study, and chief of the section of preventive medicine within the department of medicine at the Chobanian & Avedisian School of Medicine and Boston Medical Center, since January 1, 2025.

-Donald M. Lloyd-Jones is an American epidemiologist who is currently the Eileen M. Foell Professor at Northwestern University.
+He is the past Eileen M. Foell Professor at Northwestern University.

 Education

 He earned his M.D. at Columbia University in 1991.

 Research

 His interests are preventative medicine, cardiology and aging.
 His highest cited paper is "Heart disease and stroke statistics" at 6043 times, according to Google Scholar.